Convergence of hybrid slice sampling via spectral gap: Applications

 Then we consider a hybrid slice sampler which performs a hit-and-run step on the slices in a $d$-dimensional setting.
 Here we impose very weak assumptions on the unnormalised densities.
 The drawback is that an implementation of this algorithm might be difficult.

 Motivated by this difficulty we study a combination of the previous sampling procedures on the slices.
-This new hit-and-run, stepping-out, shrinkage slice sampler is presented in Figure~\ref{fig: har_st_sh}.
+The resulting hit-and-run stepping-out shrinkage slice sampler is presented in Algorithm~\ref{fig: har_st_sh}.
 Here we consider a class of bimodal densities in a $d$-dimensional setting.